23cs02014/PDS_Project_HomeAutomation/README.md

 + The percentages indicate the brightness of the lights.
 + Turn on the "Automatic Lights" switch to operate the lights automatically.
 Whenever its dark outside, the lights inside turn on automatically and when its bright enough outside, the lights turn off automatically.
 + The last two buttons are for opening and closing the windows.
-+ When the "Automatic Blinds" switch is turned on, temperature sensor takes the value of the ambient temperature and if the value crosses a certain treshold, the windows open automatically.
++ When the "Automatic Blinds" switch is turned on, temperature sensor takes the value of the ambient temperature and if the value crosses a certain threshold, the windows open automatically.

 # What we learnt?
 ## Arduino:-